CHI-CityTech/Blended_Music/Taiko_MixBeat/docs/Assignment-2025-05-30.md

 * Human-like nuances are essential to musical expression.

 ### 🥊 Taiko Drum Tempo Experimentation
 * Suggested tempo range for Taiko: 100–180 BPM.
 * Encourage basic rhythm improv over a metronome.
 * Keep flexible with tempo during drafting phase.
 * Explore sound layering with varied instruments (e.g., piano, flute).

 ### 🌍 Expanding Musical Horizons
 * Follow genre rules *and* break them creatively.
 * Music should connect to human patterns and emotions.
 * David encourages pushing boundaries for growth.
 * Tycho/mixed beat fusion is seen as fertile ground for exploration.

-### 🗓️ Internship Flexibility and Music Discussion
+### 🗓️ Internship Flexibility
 * Internship hours can be flexibly accumulated.
 * Breaks are good for creativity and problem-solving.
+* Eric aims for 10–15 hours of music work per week.

+### 🎶 Music Discussion
 * Discussion of instrument types (violin vs. piano, polyphonic vs. monophonic).
-* Eric aims for 10–15 hours of music work per week.
+* Single line instruments generally are responsible for the entire note (a violin must bow, a horn player must blow, and if they do not then the music stops)
+* Polyphonic instruments such as piano, the musician is only responsible for teh attack and the release of each note: the event continues internally without any additional attention from teh musician.
+This is true also for struck and plucked instruments.

-### 🪘🌄 Tycho-Inspired Rhythm Exercise
+### 🪘🌄 Taiko-Inspired Rhythm Exercise

-* Assignment: Create a 2-minute Tycho-style rhythm in FL Studio.
+* Assignment: Create a 2-minute Taiko-style rhythm in FL Studio.
 * Must be played live, focusing on velocity/timing, not looped.
 * Metronome should be used; editing is allowed afterward.
 * Encouragement to experiment before finalizing ideas.